Canadians Don’t Need A Lawyer To Make A Legal Will

 These are important details to think about when choosing a guardian.

-Does your potential guardian know what you’re asking them to do?
-Do they agree to take on the responsibility?
+Does your potential guardian know what you’re asking them to do and are they up to the task?

 Always talk to your guardian to let them know you want them to care for your children if you and your spouse both die.
 Also, make sure they are willing and able to take on that role if necessary.